Jordan-Dennis/Miyake/To Do's.md

 I also still need to check that the `@async` is actually fast

-Pipes is something that I will implement at the end.
+Pipes is something that I will implement at the end.\

+I need to look into the loss function for the profile gradients function.